pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_methods/chapter.md

 > **Note**
 >
-> Embedded methods cannot themselves use embedded methods as there is no support for nesting.
+> Embedded methods cannot themselves use embedded methods as there is currently no support for nesting (as of CloudForms 4.6.4 and ManageIQ Gaprindashvili-4).
+This capability will however be added in a future release.

 ## Logging